abamrz/aleja-ar/README.md

 ## Installation
-There are two options to install an app
+There are following options to install an app.

 #### Option 1: Install the release version on the smartphone
 The app is developed for Android 7.0 (API Level 24, Nougat) or higher.
 To use the app you need a smartphone